 Waxing a snowboard directly affects how well your board will perform when it’s out in the snow.
 Many new boarders haven’t heard of wax, but experienced riders wax all of the time.

 You don’t have to learn how to wax your own board, but if you’re serious about the sport and want the best possible performance out of your equipment, learning the basics of snowboard maintenance can help you out quite a bit.

-How to Wax a Snowboard
+How to Wax a Snowboard in 9 Steps

 1. Gather Your Tools

 If you don’t already have these items, head to your local ski shop or pick up a wax kit online.
 Here are the basic tools you’ll need:

 - Waxing iron